jeroldleslie/deployments/tools/loggrep/README.md

 Options:
   --debug / --no-debug       Turn debugging on --logfile TEXT             Log file to write to
-  -t, --threads INTEGER      Number of threads to run simultaneously -m, --timeout INTEGER      SSH timeout time (seconds) -i, --inventory-file TEXT  Ansible inventory file to use --help                     Show this message and exit.
+  -m, --timeout INTEGER      SSH timeout time (seconds) -i, --inventory-file TEXT  Ansible inventory file to use.
+Default is ./inventory --help                     Show this message and exit.

 Commands: